 The faculty in Near Eastern Languages and Civilizations includes the world’s foremost scholar of Sumerian linguistics and lexicography as well as leading experts in Akkadian literature, Babylonian medicine, the origins of Islam, tribal and nomadic society, and Mesopotamian religion, magic, and medicine.
-Students benefit from the on-campus Center for Middle Eastern Studies and the Oriental Institute, an internationally recognized leader in research and scholarship on the archaeology, philology, and history of the ancient Near East.
+Students benefit from the on-campus Center for Middle Eastern Studies and the Institute for the Study of Ancient Cultures, West Asia & North Africa, an internationally recognized leader in research and scholarship on the archaeology, philology, and history of the ancient Near East.

 Beyond attaining proficiency in one of the Near Eastern languages (for example, Akkadian, Arabic, Egyptian, or Hebrew), students plan programs in consultation with faculty advisers.
 Areas of specialization include Archaeology and Art of the Ancient Near East, Classical Hebrew Language and Civilization, Cuneiform Studies (including Assyriology, Hittitology, and Sumerology), Egyptian Languages and Civilization, Islamic and Modern Middle Eastern Studies (including Arabic, Armenian, Modern Hebrew, Kazakh, Persian, Turkish, and Uzbek), and Near Eastern Judaica.